client9/libinjection/misc/doc-sqli-references.md

 No sample code released.

-This requires rewritting all queries in the application, installing a new proxy between your clients and database.
+This requires rewriting all queries in the application, installing a new proxy between your clients and database.

 ---